developer-onizuka/what_is_DMA/README.md

 -rw------- 1 root root  33554432  8月  1 19:29 resource3_wc
 -rw------- 1 root root       128  8月  1 19:29 resource5     ---> I/O ports at c000 [size=128]
 ```
 Device memory regions (BARs) are mapped into the same address space as system memory.
-You might understand it better with the following picture:
+You might understand it better through the picture below:<br>
 ![BAR.png](https://github.com/developer-onizuka/what_is_DMA/blob/main/BAR.png)

 # 3. What is DMA ?